EmberLynn/ArkanoidClone/README.md

 Here are fantastic suggestions from my test player (Katz) that I will implements:
 - Fart sound effect with block destruction (maybe not my fave suggestion...)
-- Add outline to the blocks so even colour blind individuals can see them all
 - Add a Lime somewhere...
 - For the Roguelike elements:
     - longer bar